 Also known as the MBTI test, the Myers-Briggs Type Indicator is a test to identify which of the 16 personalities an individual is.
 By knowing your type, you’ll be able to depict individual differences, understand strengths, weaknesses, and even romantic compatibility with other personalities from just a quick and simple list of 100 objective questions.
 It’s no wonder the MBTI test is one of the most widely-used psychological tools in the world.

 There are 16 different combinations called sociotypes that can be derived from the test:

 ESTJ (The Executive), ENTJ (The Commander), ESFJ (The Consul), ENFJ (The Protagonist), ISTJ (The Logistician), ISFJ (The Defender), INTJ (The Architect), INFJ (The Advocate), ESTP (The Entrepreneur), ESFP (The Entertainer), ENTP (The Debater), ENFP (The Campaigner), ISTP (The Virtuoso), ISFP (The Adventurer), INTP (The Logician), & INFP (The Mediator).

 That being said, which of the 16 personalities are you?
 Here’s a list of questions, simplified from the 100 objective questions for you, to assess which type of personality you are based on the Myers-Briggs Type Indicator.

 Remember: Don't overthink it!
 Your first subconscious answer is more accurate than you think!

-The extraversion-introversion dichotomy explores how one interacts with the people around them.
+According to MBTI, the extraversion-introversion dichotomy explores how one interacts with the people around them.
 In other words: are you an extrovert or an introvert?
 Though it can occasionally be difficult to draw a clear line between the former and the latter (thus why ambiverts exist), its dictation can be summarised with an answer to one major question:

 Do you gain or lose energy when you interact with people?